Looking at Long John

-Looking at Long John is an album by Long John Baldry released in 1966.
+Looking at Long John is the second studio album by British musician Long John Baldry released in 1966.
 In 1995, Long John's Blues / Looking at Long John was released on CD.
 It has since been re-released and remastered on Looking at Long John: The UA Years.
 The orchestral arrangements were conducted by Bob Leaper; except "Turn On Your Love Light" which was by Charles Blackwell.